sindresorhus/sindresorhus.github.com/_apps/pandan.md

 This is unfortunately not possible as iOS does not let an app continuously check whether the user is idle.

+<a id="custom-notification-sound"></a>
 #### How can I play a custom sound as a notification?

 Make a [shortcut](https://support.apple.com/guide/shortcuts-mac/intro-to-shortcuts-apdf22b0444c/mac) that uses the [`Play Sound` action](https://www.icloud.com/shortcuts/9cfae8edd2dd48f3bf318a3d825b1212) and then select that shortcut in the Pandan preferences.

 If you have my [Dato app](https://sindresorhus.com/dato) installed (even the free trial), you could use one of the sounds it provides.
 Find the `Get Sound` action.
+[Example](https://www.icloud.com/shortcuts/2bf58f1c90134803a4765745f54794f6)

+<a id="alert-as-notification"></a>
 #### How can I show an alert as a notification?

 Same as the above, but use the `Show Alert` action instead.

+#### How can I run multiple shortcuts as a notification?

+Pandan lets you run a single shortcut as a notification, but a shortcut can run other shortcuts.
+So make the shortcuts you want to run, make another shortcut that uses the “Run Shortcut” action to run the other shortcuts, and then select this shortcut in Pandan.

+<a id="eye-break-reminder"></a>
+#### How can I use this as an eye break reminder?

+Set Pandan to remind you to take a break.
+Make a shortcut in the Shortcuts app that uses the “Wait” action and set it to the wanted duration of the break.
+After this action, you can either add a “Play Sound” or “Show Alert” action to notify you when the break is done.
+Then select this shortcut in the Pandan preferences.

+<a id="countdown"></a>
+#### How can I show the total active duration today as a countdown?

+Get [this shortcut](https://www.icloud.com/shortcuts/fdf0cd45fedb4290bfe14d84a394b601) (requires the [Actions](https://sindresorhus.com/actions) and [One Thing](https://sindresorhus.com/one-thing) apps) and select it in the Pandan preferences.
+The countdown will update every time Pandan shows a notification.
+If you want the countdown to update more often, you will need to download the [Shortery](https://apps.apple.com/us/app/shortery/id1594183810) app and set up an interval trigger.

 #### How can I start a new session from the command-line?